abernicchia-heroku/github-wf-copy-and-release-external-image-to-heroku/README.md

 # GitHub Workflow to copy and release an external image to Heroku
-This is an example of GitHub Workflow that allows you to copy an  docker image from an external container registry to the Heroku one and deploy it.
+This is an example of GitHub Workflow that allows you to copy a  docker image from an external container registry to the Heroku one and deploy it.
 The workflow can be manually executed via GitHub (workflow_dispatch).

 It can be easily converted to a GitHub Action and integrated into more complex workflows.